 In 2004 California Portland Cement Company suspended mining of gravel in their Dry Creek mine located at the lower reaches of the valley.
 The land of the former quarry was granted to Sequoia Riverlands Trust.

 Unfortunately the mining operations did change the landscape.
 Old sycamores and oaks were felled, streambed of Dry Creek was changed.
 Restoration activities included re-establishment of natural stream patterns and vegetation.
 The diversity of the unique Californian nature is returning here.
 As the activities will bring more success, the area will be opened for tourism.

 Part of this beauty is man-made – thorough work of nature conservation activists and landscape designers has turned the former industrial landscape into magnificent scenery.
 Here man has proved that he is venerable part of nature.

-If the winter has been generous with the right amount of rain in right times – there can’t be more beautiful place to enjoy the spring than the valley of DXry Creek.
-Walk through the endless cover of diverse flowers and sparse growths of sycamores with bright orange and green hillsides in sight… this world can’t get more beautiful than this.
+If the winter has been generous with the right amount of rain in right times – there can’t be a more beautiful place to enjoy the spring than the valley of DXry Creek.
+Walk through the endless cover of diverse flowers and sparse growths of sycamores with bright orange and green hillsides all around… this world can’t get more beautiful than this.

 Dry Creek wildflower meadows are included in the following list:

 - Beautiful gallery!
 Spring Wildflowers before the Storm, Creator’s Palette, accessed on February 27, 2010

 - Dry Creek Preserve, Sequoia Riverlands Trust website, accessed on February 27, 2010

 - Dry Creek Preserve, Visalia website, accessed on February 27, 2010